 If you want more inspiring home decor ideas, make sure you take a tour of this first time buyer's Scandi-style house renovation.

-32. Mix grey walls with leather furniture for a retro feel
+48. Mix grey walls with leather furniture for a retro feel

-The walls in this space are painted with Manor House Gray from Farrow & Ball, it's a favorite in contemporary homes and does need quite a bit of light so as not to look flat but it the right space paired with warmer colors it looks so chic.
+The walls in this space are painted with Manor House Gray from Farrow & Ball.
+It's a favorite in contemporary homes and does need quite a bit of light so as not to look flat but it the right space paired with warmer colors it looks so chic.

-33. Create a luxury feel with plush grey velvet furniture
+49. Create a luxury feel with plush grey velvet furniture

 If you want to add a touch of luxury to a grey living room, velvet is the way to do it.
 The obvious choice is to go for a gorgeous grey velvet sofa, that will be the focus of your space.
 Opt for a deep charcoal – practical and pretty.

-34. Create a clean look with white and charcoal grey
+50. Create a clean look with white and charcoal grey

-A slightly softer version of monochrome is it pair white with a deep charcoal.
+A slightly softer version of monochrome is to pair white with a deep charcoal.
 We love this grey living room because it feels so light and fresh but there's warmth here too with the light woods and Berber rug.

-35. Paint all five walls grey
+51. Paint all five walls grey

-Painting walls and the ceiling gives a lovely cocooning effect to a room and works especially well if you have a larger room with high ceilings and want the space to feel more cozy.
+Painting walls and the ceiling gives a lovely cocooning effect to a room and works especially well if you have a larger room with high ceilings and want the space to feel more coz

 What colors go with grey in a living room?

-This depends on the vibe you are trying to create – of you want to play it safe and like a neutral scheme, then layering greys with creams and whites is always a classic look.
+This depends on the vibe you are trying to create – if you want to play it safe and like a neutral scheme, then layering greys with creams and whites is always a classic look.
 You could however be a bit bolder and throw in some contrasting colors like oranges and yellows.

 Is grey a good color for a living room?

 We actually did had a recent debate over is grey still in style?
 And the overwhelming majority said yes.
 Thank god, because it's our personal fave color to decorate with and we think it works in every room of the home.
-There is however a trend towards much warmer greigey greys for 2021, so consider choosing a grey that has a more earthy undertone.
+There is however a trend towards much warmer greigey greys recently, so consider choosing a grey that has a more earthy undertone.